1997 New York City mayoral election: Candidates

+Campaign

 Giuliani's opponent in 1997 was Democratic Manhattan Borough President Ruth Messinger, who had beaten Al Sharpton in the Democratic primary on September 9, 1997.
 The results of the Democratic primary were contested in court by Sharpton, who argued that he qualified for a run-off election with Messinger.
 Sharpton waited until October to endorse Messinger against Giuliani, and the endorsement was perceived by some as tepid.